This tutorial will show you how to create a Telecom Financial Model in Excel.

-Project Finance Model Excel Template and Tutorial – this post is an example of how to estimate revenue and cost and consolidate the cash flow forecast of multiply infrastructure projects.
+Project Finance Model Excel Template and Tutorial – this post is an example of estimating revenue and cost and consolidating the cash flow forecast of multiple infrastructure projects.

 How to Create a Capital Investment Plan in Excel – read about combining capital investment and market reach to forecast revenues and fixed / variable costs.

 Merger and Acquisition Model in Excel – this post explores combining two markets to increase customer reach.
 It also shows how to use debt to acquire other companies and their assets.

 How to Create a Marketing Investment Plan in Excel – learn about building a marketing budget and converting it into new users.

 Tutorial on How to Create a Cash Flow Forecast in Excel – learn more about projecting customer growth and linking it to the monthly revenue and costs calculations.